A former Manchester Township man was sentenced Tuesday to 50 years in prison for producing child pornography.

 He also shot numerous videos of a minor boy engaged in sexually explicit conduct in 2008, federal prosecutors said.
 The boy was about 15 years old at the time, according to Walpole's federal indictment.

-Walpole was arrested and prosecuted as part of Project Safe Childhood, created in 2006 by the U.S. Department of Justice to protect children from online exploitation and abuse.
+Walpole was arrested and prosecuted as part of Project Safe Childhood, created in 2006 by the U.S.

 This wasn't the first time Walpole was prosecuted for sex offenses.